Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Experiments

 \subsubsection{Datasets}

-Experiments are conducted utilizing eight commonly employed benchmark datasets within the domain of graph learning.
-These consist of three small-scale citation network datasets (Cora, CiteSeer, PubMed) \cite{CoraDataset}, two medium-scale co-authorship network datasets (Coauthor CS, Coauthor Physics) \cite{CSandPhyDataset}, two medium-scale user-item datasets (Amazon Photo, Amazon Computer) \cite{mcauley2015ComputDataset}, and one large-scale open graph benchmark dataset (ogbn-arxiv) \cite{ogbnarxiv}.
-Further particulars regarding these datasets are delineated in Table \ref{tab:dataset}.
+Experiments are conducted utilizing 8 commonly employed benchmark datasets in graph learning.
+These consist of three small-scale citation networks (Cora, CiteSeer, PubMed)~\cite{CoraDataset}, two medium-scale co-authorship networks (CS, Physics)~\cite{CSandPhyDataset}, two medium-scale user-item datasets (Photo, Computer)~\cite{mcauley2015ComputDataset}, and one large-scale open graph benchmark dataset (ogbn-arxiv)~\cite{ogbnarxiv}.
+Further particulars regarding these datasets are delineated in Table~\ref{tab:dataset}.